Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 I realized that the kite was lost.
 It was dark, tomorrow was a school day, and by the time I came home in the afternoon of the next day, it would be difficult to find the remnants of the twine across the highway, as passing cars and trucks would have severed the string.

 For a time, with the help of a stiff wind, the kite had overcome the force of gravity, the combined weight of five hundred yards of twine, and provided us with a flight to remember.

 As a Christian, I believe that, in some respects, flying a kite is like faith in God.
 In part, our faith relies upon the invisible Holy Spirit to lift us, spiritually, towards God in Heaven.
 Both the wind and the Spirit are invisible and without form, but are capable of doing something supernatural, beyond nature.

-The Holy Spirit, acts like the wind with the kite, enables our faith to be lifted closer to God.
-The Bible, which is the Word of God, acts like the tail of the kite; keeping our faith stable and oriented towards Him.
+The Holy Spirit acts as the wind with the kite, enables our faith to be lifted closer to God.
+The Bible, which is the Word of God, acts as the tail of the kite; keeping our faith stable and oriented towards Him.
 The string is like our belief in the Gospel of Christ and the truth in the Scriptures.
 All of these aspects of faith are necessary and work together to enable us to transcend the limitations of the world and climb towards that which is Spiritual.